Patrick-Doran/Patrick-Doran/README.md

-Hi 👋 My name is Patrick
+Hi, my name is Patrick
 ========================

 Recent Computer Science and Engineering graduate currently working front end, but ready for back end or even full stack.
 Ever ready to learn.